 - Aid recipients who fail to comply by the specified date will lose eligibility for Stanford grants or loans — or both.

 - Only siblings under the age of 26 that are attending college at least half time for a minimum of one semester or two quarters in the current academic year may be counted as dependents on the Need Access Application.

 - Verification will be required during the winter quarter of the academic year.
 Failure to provide certification of enrollment by the specified deadline may result in a recalculation of Stanford need-based grant and/or loan eligibility.

 - Verification may be obtained through the National Student Clearing House (this option is only available if the sibling/spouse's school participates in this program) for a nominal fee or by completing a enrollment verification form provided by the Financial Aid Office.

 If you are moving to off-campus housing and need a loan to cover move-in expenses you may be interested in this loan.
 Click the link below to review eligibility, terms, and apply.
 Please contact the financial aid office with any questions.

 Stanford University Loan

 Stanford University (SU) loans are subsidized private loans offered by the school/university - they are not federal loans.
 Eligibility is determined by the financial aid office (FAO) and is need-based.
-The majority of these loans are 0% interest while in school and residency.
+The majority of these loans carry interest rates of 0% or 4% while in school and residency.
 Repayment of SU loans may also be deferred up to eight years during residency and qualified fellowship periods.